nmstate/nmstate/packaging/README-dockerhub.md

 ## Docker Hub

-The images are automatically rebuilt on new GIT tags or pushes to the master branch:
+The images are automatically rebuilt on new GIT tags or pushes to the master branch:^

-`Dockerfile.centos7-nmstate` by https://cloud.docker.com/u/nmstate/repository/docker/nmstate/centos7-nmstate
-`Dockerfile.centos7-nmstate-base` by https://cloud.docker.com/u/nmstate/repository/docker/nmstate/centos7-nmstate-base
-`Dockerfile.centos7-nmstate-dev` by https://cloud.docker.com/u/nmstate/repository/docker/nmstate/centos7-nmstate-dev
 `Dockerfile.fedora-nmstate-dev` by https://cloud.docker.com/u/nmstate/repository/docker/nmstate/fedora-nmstate-dev

 The base image contains a common base that is used both for the development image and for the distributed image.

-Configuration (here for `centos7-nmstate-base`, the other build just specifies a different container spec (Dockerfile location):
+Configuration (here for `fedora-nmstate-dev`, the other build just specifies a different container spec (Dockerfile location):

 Source repo: nmstate/nmstate